Chakhmaq, Razavi Khorasan

-Chakhmaq (چخماق) (Note: Also romanized as Chakhmāq; also known as Chakmak and Chaqmāq) is a village in Soleyman Rural District of Soleyman District, Zaveh County, Razavi Khorasan province, Iran, serving as capital of both the district and rural district.
+Chakhmaq (چخماق) (Note: Also romanized as Chakhmāq; also known as Chakmak and Chaqmāq) is a village in Soleyman Rural District of Soleyman District in Zaveh County, Razavi Khorasan province, Iran, serving as capital of both the district and rural district.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,065 in 482 households, when it was in the former Jolgeh Zaveh District of Torbat-e Heydarieh County.
 The following census in 2011 counted 2,478 people in 594 households, by which time the district had been separated from the county in the establishment of Zaveh County.
 The rural district was transferred to the new Soleyman District.
-The 2016 census measured the population of the village as 1,780 people in 542 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,780 people in 542 households, the most populous in its rural district.